baddddddddd/SanDaan/README.md

 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">

-## 📋 Planned Features
+## 📋 Features

-The mobile app will have features that mainly aim to make commuting more convenient for commuters Specifically, the app will have the following features:
+The mobile app have features that mainly aim to make commuting more convenient for commuters.
+Specifically, the app will have the following features:

 * 📱 Available on Android devices